codycook96/CPLC/Standards/CPLC-LD-Standard.md

 #### Comment Blocks

 ```#Comment#```
 **Comment Block**: a pair of pound symbols make up a comment block.
 Any text that appears between the two pound symbols will not be executed on and enable sigals pass as if the comment were a rung.
 Comments can span multiple lines and cannot be nested (i.e. any pound symbol will escape the comment started by any other pound symbol).
+Comments can then can be wrapped around rungs or certain parts of a rung to prevent them from being executed.

 ### Keywords